Internet DRAFT - draft-daboo-caldav-attachments

 "ATTACH" property whose "MANAGED-ID" property parameter value

 matches the "managed-id" query parameter.
-The "ATTACH"
+The "MANAGED-ID"

-- this could differ from the original value if the media type
+header value from the request - this could differ from the

-of the updated attachment is different.
-The "ATTACH"
+original value if the media type of the updated attachment is

-matches the Content-Disposition header "Filename" parameter
+parameter whose value matches the Content-Disposition header

-include a "SIZE" parameter whose value represents the size in
+"ATTACH" property SHOULD include a "SIZE" parameter whose

-octets of the updated attachment.
+value represents the size in octets of the updated

-D. Upon successful update of the attachment resource and
+D. Upon successful update of the attachment resource, and

 modification of the targeted calendar object resource, the

-object resource to refresh any local cache.
+calendar object resource to refresh any local cache, or use

 object resource.
 To link an existing attachment to a new instance,